muzooka/api/webhooks.md

 More types may be added in future.

 `filter` if the filtering pattern that is applied when any object of specified `type` was changed to determine if your URL should be notified.
-For type `page` it is page's Facebook username.
-Example: when you specify `type: page` and `filter: u2`, your URL will get notifications every time U2's Muzooka page will be changed.
+For type `page` it is page's id.
+Example: when you specify `type: page` and `filter: 5678046685`, your URL will get notifications every time U2's Muzooka page will be changed.

 To authenticate with Muzooka API, provide your token with `X-api-key` HTTP header.